Global Food Recipes

 We are in the middle of the Christmas celebrations, still enjoying the festivities with gorgeous food and our relatives and friends.

-It didn't snow, well not that we expected (we are in the tropics), the weather is lovely warm and sunny the last days.
+It didn't snow, well, not that we expected (we are in the tropics), the weather has been lovely, warm and sunny the last days.

 Christmas is always more a quiet time, the new year is more like a storm.